rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}beier.jpg" alt="Christine Beier"/>
 </div>

-[Christine Beier](https://lx.berkeley.edu/christine-beier) (Assistant Adjunct Professor of Linguistics) dedicates her research and field activities to the documentation, description, revitalization, and revalorization of small and endangered languages, primarily in Peruvian Amazonia.
+[Christine Beier](https://lx.berkeley.edu/christine-beier) (Research Linguist, Linguistics) dedicates her research and field activities to the documentation, description, revitalization, and revalorization of small and endangered languages, primarily in Peruvian Amazonia.
 She is particularly interested in the social life of language, including factors affecting language vitality; the intersection of linguistics and scholarship with language-community service; text-driven description and analysis; and working to bring data from Amazonian languages to bear on questions in typology and tonology.
 Thus far, she has worked with inheritors and speakers of Andoa (also: Katsakáti; Zaparoan), Aʔiwa (isolate), Chamikuro (Arawakan), Iquito (also: Ikíìtù; Zaparoan), Matsigenka (Arawak), Máíhĩ̀kì (also: Orejón, Tukanoan), Nanti (Arawak), Muniche (isolate), Omagua (Tupí-Guaraní), and Záparo (also: Sápara; Zaparoan).

 <div class="image left people_images">
 <img src="{{ site.urlimg }}anna_bjorklund.jpeg" alt="Anna Björklund"/>